 This app is ideal for the team as, although standard conversations are available, it turns all chats into threads.
 It means that teams will stay focused on a conversation given that participants either have to comment on an ongoing thread or create a completely new one.

 Team members who missed a conversation can comfortably follow the thread and get in the loop.
 Send direct messages or form small groups for any private communications.
 The app works with iOS, Mac, Android, Windows, and on the Web.

 Teams that want to keep their conversations organized and readily accessible will benefit from this chat app.

 Discord is a team chat tool that offers great voice chat capabilities.
-Of course, teams can tap into the chat options that allow for channels specific for a topic a team wants to discuss.
+Of course, teams can tap into the chat options that allow for channels specific to a topic a team wants to discuss.
 It also allows for instant feedback via emoji reactions while pinned messages ensure teams won’t deviate from the main ideas.

 Voice channels built into the app allows for always-on phone calls that teams can explore to communicate with any member of the group.
 Gamers love the app for this feature, the same concept that works for teams.

 Add a member from another team and share chats around the team.
 Discord is available for free with basic features.
 Teams can also go for subscriptions to access premium features.
 The app is available on mobile and Web.

 Samepage is chat software for teams designed to leave groups organized.
 The app works for every group regardless of size.
 For teams looking for greater collaboration and seamless communication, Samepage provides convenience.

 The tool incorporates features such as team messaging; file sharing and video chats to allow for all-inclusive conversations.

 Teams can also use the app to manage tasks and implement real-time responses to collaborations.
 The team also gets to have all work and assigned responsibilities visible in one place.